-While one day, the Smart City may be able to track every interaction we have with the spaces around us to design the optimal "user experience", we value public spaces in much more intuitive ways — like our trip to the seaside as a child or our first kiss in the park.
+While one day, the Smart City may be able to track every interaction we have with the spaces around us to design the optimal “user experience”, we value public spaces in much more instinctive ways — like our trip to the seaside as a child or our first kiss in the park.

 Nowhere is this more visible than by the sea.
 As Dan Thompson highlights, seaside towns were “the places that industry carried out its R&D. They are scattered with rusted remains of prototyped cutting-edge technology, from concrete seawalls…to mechanical marine lifts”.

 So before we throw the 3D printed baby out with the bathwater, let’s explore how we can support citizens to use technology to make the best use of the spaces around them.